verhas/pyama/doc/snippet.md

 very one use where the parameters are defined.
 They may shadow globally defined keys assigning different values to them, but they do not overwrite them.

-To see a real life example of such template use have a look at the documentation source of `javahandler.md` that has almost identical documenation for setters and getters and instead of copy/pasteing the documentation templating is used.
+To see a real-life example of such template use have a look at the documentation source of `javahandler.md` that has almost identical documentation for setters and getters and instead of copy/pasting the documentation templating is used.

 ## Configuration

 To use the snippet handler you can configure it as you can see in `run.py` in this project.
-The markdown documentation of this project is maintained using pyama.
+The markdown documentation of this project is maintained using Pyama.

-You have to import the `Configuration` class, which you have to import to all pyama script not matter what handlers you use.
+You have to import the `Configuration` class, which you have to import to all Pyama script, no matter what handlers you use.
 You also have to import the `Processor`, which is also general.
 In addition to those you have to import the handler classes `SnippetReader` and `MdSnippetWriter`.

 In the sample script that follows we parse the `.md` and `.py` files.
-Pyama reads the files that match the regular expression configured as argument to the method `file()` and segments them using the start and end lines provided by he handlers that are configured for that extension.
+Pyama reads the files that match the regular expression configured as an argument to the method `file()` and segments them using the start and end lines provided by he handlers that are configured for that extension.
 When the handlers are invoked they only get those file segments that belong to files they are configured for.